dalarcont/pwpost/README.md

     BackEnd: PHP + mySQL

     Extras: Using jQueryUI for Dialogs and AlertifyJS for alert dialogs.

   Explaining the directory composition:
   -
-    Folder 'components': Have icons, pictures and scripts made strictly by me for the website
+    Folder 'components': Has icons, pictures and scripts made strictly by me for the website.

-    Folder 'controllers': Have the files called by a user's request in the website, as interventor between procedures and views, have the majority of view parameters to send to view drivers.
+    Folder 'controllers': Has the files called by a user's request in the website, as interventor between procedures and views, has the majority of view parameters to send to view drivers.

-    Folder 'css': Have the files that apply styles on the website and include the files used by many frameworks and plugins.
+    Folder 'css': Has the files that apply styles on the website and include the files used by many frameworks and plugins.

-    Folder 'plugins': Have the JS Core files used by many JS Frameworks that isn't made by me but i need to use them.
+    Folder 'plugins': Has the JS Core files used by many JS Frameworks that aren't made by me but I need to use them.

-    Folder 'procedures': Have the files that the controller use to pull and push data on the DB or advanced procedures that the controller can't host.
+    Folder 'procedures': Has the files that the controller use to pull and push data on the DB or advanced procedures that the controller can't host.

-    Folder 'views': Have the files that manage the user interface and graphical answer in the website.
+    Folder 'views': Has the files that manage the user interface and graphical answer in the website.
       ! - Some views have methods to modify a little things in the UI depending on the controller's answer and instructions to the views.

     File 'Desktop': Acts like a Dashboard, is the page that the user see after a correct login procedure.

     File 'index': Is the first page that the user see.
 Nobody can pass this page without a login.

     File 'profile': Is the page made to see a user's profile and it's content.
-Isn't necessary to be logged to use this page.
+It isn't necessary to be logged in to use this page.

     File 'viewPost': Is the page made to see an specific post/entry.
-Isn't necessary to be logged to use this page.
+It isn't necessary to be logged in to use this page.

   -

   You can feel free to ask me anything...

-  maybe(I(can(learn(),something(),from(you)));

-  maybe(You(can(learn(),something(),from(me)));